 Being involved in an auto accident can be a frightening and overwhelming experience.
 Aside from dealing with the initial shock and any injuries that may result immediately after an accident, victims and parties involved may encounter days, weeks, or months of difficulties trying to deal with the aftermath.

 Whatever the case may be and regardless of the type of accident, there are always certain things you should remember to do and avoid in order to protect yourself and your right to compensation.

 Having recovered over $500 million in compensation for clients since 1997, our Las Vegas car accident lawyers have a great deal of experience helping auto accident victims through difficult times.

 The list below has been compiled to help you avoid some of the most common mistakes people make after auto accidents and the problems they can create.

-- Not Gathering Evidence – Never rely on others to secure evidence after an auto accident.
+Never rely on others to secure evidence after an auto accident.
 If you are able to do so, try to find any witnesses and collect their information.
-Taking pictures or videos of the scene, damage, and any visible injuries is also a good idea.
+Taking pictures or videos of the accident scene, property damage, and any visible injuries is also a good idea.

 5. Trusting Insurance Companies

 Soon after an accident, you will likely be in contact with the other driver’s insurance company.
 Be warned, however, that insurance companies are in business to collect premiums not pay victims.